ZeeshanMustfai/ZeeshanMustfai/README.md

 ## Hi 👋,

-Hi, my name is Zeeshan Mustfai!
+Hi, my name is Zeeshan Mustfai.

-More than 5 years in Front-End development and over 4 years in projects with React and NextJs.
-An expert in functional and modern interfaces.
+I have more than 5 years of experience in web development, with over 5 years working on real-world projects using React and Next.js.
+I now work as a full-stack developer, building complete products from frontend to backend.

+On the frontend, I focus on clean, modern interfaces with strong attention to usability and performance.
+On the backend, I work with APIs, databases, authentication, and server-side logic to deliver reliable and scalable systems.

-I am a developer passionate about design, but also a designer passionate about development.
-This allows me to understand user needs and create solutions that are attractive, but primarily functional.
-My focus is on experience and usability.
+I’m passionate about both design and development.
+This helps me understand user needs clearly and turn them into solutions that look good and work well.
+My main focus is user experience, usability, and maintainable code.

-I have worked on projects for large companies and multinationals in the Retail, Industry, Commerce, Services, and Banking sectors.
+I have worked on projects for large companies and multinational clients across Retail, Industry, Commerce, Services, and Banking sectors.

-- 🔭 I'm currently working at [Eye4Tech](https://www.eye4tech.com/) on React/NextJs, Typescript, Jest, TailwindCSS and Styled Components
+- 🔭 I'm currently working at [Eye4Tech](https://www.eye4tech.com/) on React/NextJs, Nodejs, Graphql, Typescript, Jest, TailwindCSS and Styled Components
 - 🌱 I’m currently learning React Native

 <br/>